KulbhushanBhalerao/flogo-extensions/pongo2/docs/README.md

    - Example:
     `"Hello {{ name }}!
 Please analyze {{ data }} and provide results in {{ format }} format."`

-2. **JSON Schema generaration** (object):
+2. **JSON Schema generation** (object):
-   - Use script: /utils-pongo2-json/generate_flogo_params.sh and pass the template as a string in doble quotes
+   - Use script: /utils-pongo2-json/generate_flogo_params.sh and pass the template as a string in double quotes
    ```bash
    ./generate_flogo_params.sh "Hello {{ name }}!
 Please analyze {{ data }} and provide results in {{ format }} format."
    ```
    - Use generated json schema from variables inside the templates.
-Note: For now use flat json structure in case it generates nestes structure
+Note: For now use flat json structure in case it generates nested structure
    - Individual fields are created for each variable detected in your template
    - Each field can be mapped to different data sources in your flow
    - Schema-based approach ensures proper field generation in Flogo Web UI